 - First note that each of the particles in the reaction has 12 point charges.
 Point charges are immutable and therefore conserved.

-- We see that the reaction is essentially a swap of personality charges between the particles.
-Each photon has a 3:3 personality layer and the products have 6:0 and 0:6 personality layers.
+- We see that the reaction is essentially a swap of point charges between the particles.
+Each photon is a 6:6 assembly and the products have 6:0 and 0:6 personality layers.
 This is consistent with charge conservation.

 - We don’t know the role of surrounding spacetime aether structures.
 In some reactions the aether contributes reactants or consumes products.
 It appears in this case that the reaction may proceed without exchanging point charges with the aether.

 - A positron includes an anti-Noether core.
-Where did the anti-Noether core come from?
-We don’t know yet.
+The anti-Noether core must come from one of the photons.

-- How do the personality charges separate from two neutral personalities into distinct electron and positron personalities?
+- How do Noether core charges transform from two neutral photons into distinct electron and positron personalities charges?

 J Mark Morris : Boston : Massachusetts